• Skip to primary navigation

 During the Passover seder, a dinner with a strict order and where the story of Passover is recited, matzo ball soup is all the rage.

-Matzo ball soup is typically made from a combination of matzo meal, which contains wheat.
+Matzo ball soup is typically made from matzo meal, which contains wheat.
 However, you can purchase gluten-free matzo meal and make gluten-free matzo balls with little fuss or change in taste.

 In fact, the gluten-free matzo balls will taste exactly like the gluten-y matzo balls, so no one even needs to know you made the GF swap.

 I’ve had a lot of matzo balls in my lifetime, and most Jews will agree that the best matzo balls are fluffy and light in texture.
-I’ve had some dense matzo balls in the past, and they just aren’t that fun to eat.
+I’ve had some dense matzo balls in my lifetime, and they aren’t that fun to eat.

 The Key to a Fluffy Matzo Ball